deepak2407/Online-Worker-Provider/README.md

 # Online-Worker-Provider

-The main problem here is people living in cities do not know where the workers are available.
+The main problem we are trying to solve here is people living in cities do not know where the workers are available.
 They search a lot or ask a lot for the worker details to get their work completed.
 For example, a person wants a plumber,carpenter…
 As their location or contact is not actively know by the consumer.